grantjfrater/personal-site/README.md

 Nowhere near complete.
 Only Part that i'm happy with is the header.
 As you can see from the CSS I haven't applied any styling to the "About" section.

-Link to live preveiw: https://romantic-brown-8435e4.netlify.app/
+Link to live preveiw: https://romantic-brown-8435e4.netlify.app/ (until I get my own domain)